protegeproject/swrlapi/README.md

     cd swrlapi

-Build it with Maven:
+Then build it with Maven:

     mvn clean install

-On build completion, your local Maven repository will contain the generated swrlapi-${version}.jar file.
+On build completion your local Maven repository will contain the generated swrlapi-${version}.jar file.

 A [Build Project](https://github.com/protegeproject/swrltab-project) is provided to build various SWRLAPI-related components.